pandajazz/First-React-Project-Form/README.md

 ## Main challenges that I've faced

 - Create stateless functional components (Input and Button): assigning props (name, type, value, onChange, onClick) with destructuring.
-- Create stateful class component (App) receiving props from the stateless components and managing its internal state:
+- Create stateful class component (App) receiving props from the stateless components and managing its internal state
-/ adding an initial state to the constructor
+- Add an initial state to the constructor
-/ updating the state after the first setup with setState() / colletting all the states (Submit/handleSubmit) and resetting to the initial state (Cancel/handleReset)
+- Manage the state after the first setup with setState()
-- Handle events and bind them with arrow functions
+- Handle events (Change - Submit - Reset) and bind them with arrow functions
+- Collect all the data (Submit/handleSubmit) and reset to the initial state (Cancel/handleReset)